raeslab/covid19_respiratory_microbiome/README.md

 6. Run `script_covid_betadiv.R`.
 This will perform the beta diversity analyses and modeling section.
 7. Run `script_covid_diffabundances.R`.
 This will perform the differential taxon abundances reported in the manuscript.
 8. Run `script_covid_species_strain_analyses.R`.
 This will perform the analyses on macro- and micro-diversity, shown in Figure 2.
+9. Download and process raw sequencing files from the scRNA-seq lower respiratory tract cohort [link to study](https://ega-archive.org/studies/EGAS00001004717) and [link to study website](https://lambrechtslab.sites.vib.be/en/pan-cancer-blueprint-tumour-microenvironment-0)
+10. Run `script_covid_sc_analyses.R`.
+This will perform the analyses on the lower respiratory tract cohort, shown in Figure 3.